 Caution

-This information was developed for North Carolina and may not be applicable for other area.
-Please click on the thumbnail to enlarge it, if necesary.
+This information was developed for North Carolina and may not apply to other areas.

-Legend
+Table Legend

 * Degree of importance of pest: I = Important pest, high probability of occurrence; II = Treat as needed; III = Occasional pest, treat when detected.

-D = Drench; S=Spray application.
+D = Drench or Granular application; S=Spray application.

 Other Resources